Before You Consult the Catalog...

 The College’s Breadth of Study requirements provide a window to the vast extent and variety of our accumulated experience and knowledge in the liberal arts.
-For students entering fall 2016 and later, the number of Breadth of Study requirements have been increased from five to six; this will be detailed in the 2016-17 Pomona College Catalog when it is released in July 2016.
+For students entering fall 2016 and later, the number of Breadth of Study requirements have increased from five to six.

 The courses are drawn from broad curricular areas (criticism, analysis and contextual study of works of the human imagination; social institutions and human behavior; history, values, ethics and cultural studies; physical and biological sciences; mathematical reasoning; and creation and performance of works of art and literature).
 No two Breadth areas can be fulfilled with courses from the same discipline, so this is really your chance to explore a variety of disciplines in your studies.

 Breadth of Study requirements must be taken at Pomona College or one of the other four undergraduate Claremont Colleges.
 The only exception is for transfer students whose coursework taken prior to matriculation may be applied to breadth requirements.

 The Language Requirement is satisfied by taking three semesters of college-level instruction in the same non-English language, or by demonstrating proficiency in a non-English language by one of a number of other means including submission of eligible AP, IB, SAT-II, and A-Level scores; foreign (non-English) school instruction under certain circumstances; and proficiency exams in languages not offered at The Claremont Colleges, with the exception of Asian Languages, for which proficiency exams are allowed.
 Pomona College offers Chinese, French, German, Japanese, Russian, and Spanish; students may also take Arabic and Korean at Claremont McKenna College; Italian at Scripps College; and Portuguese at Pitzer College.